uts-ios-dev/uts-ios-2019-project3-group-131/README.md

   pod install
 ```

+Then open the xcode worspace file (instead of project file).

 If there are any build dependency problems please check that the project sees all source files under
 Project-> Build Phases.